 The South Florida Water Management District is developing a new model to simulate regional water movement in South Florida.
-This model is called the Regional Simulation Model (RSM).
-The RSM is a significant improvement over the currently-used South Florida Water Management Model (SFWMM), with key improvements being more efficient computational algorithms, better spatial resolution using triangular instead of square grid cells, more transparent to client users, and greater flexibility for further development.
-There is currently no available competing model that has all the features planned for the RSM, and this model should be ideally suited for South-Florida conditions.
-The object-oriented programming approach used in RSM makes it possible to simulate a wide variety of hydrologic processes and to impose the complex set of water-management rules and conditions that are unique to South Florida.
+This model, called the Regional Simulation Model (RSM), is a significant improvement over the currently used South Florida Water Management Model (SFWMM).
+Key advancements include more efficient computational algorithms, better spatial resolution using irregular triangular cells instead of a regular square grid mesh, more transparency to client users, and greater flexibility for further model development.
+There is currently no commercially available competing model that has all the features planned for the RSM, and this model should be ideally suited for regional simulation of water movement in the mixed urban and natural environment of South Florida.
+The object-oriented programming approach used in RSM makes it possible to simulate a wide variety of hydrologic, hydraulic, and water-resource systems processes and to impose the complex set of operational rules and conditions that are unique to water management in South Florida.

-After reviewing the RSM model and supporting documentation, several recommendations for further improvement of the RSM are made in this report.
-These recommendations point to several equations that need to be corrected in the model documentation, and possibly the model itself, some aspects of the model formulation that need to be reassessed, concerns regarding the applicability of the diffusion-wave model formulation in some parts of the water-management system (particularly in the coastal areas), suggested improvements in the numerical solution technique, concerns about the formulation and validity of some hydrologic process modules, and concerns about the applicability of the management simulation engine (MSE).
-A particularly urgent need is in the validation of the RSM in South Florida, and the inclusion of the results of pending validation studies in the model documentation.
-As application of the model in South Florida becomes more extensive, it is anticipated that the efficiency of the numericalsolution algorithms will become a major issue, and further development of efficient solution procedures will have a high priority.
+After reviewing the RSM model documentation and supporting references, several recommendations for further improvement of the RSM are made in this report.
+These recommendations point to several equations that need to be corrected in the model documentation, and possibly the model itself, some aspects of the model formulation that need to be reassessed, concerns regarding the applicability of the diffusion-wave model formulation in some parts of the water-management system (particularly in coastal areas), suggested improvements in the numerical solution technique, concerns about the formulation and validity of some hydrologic process modules, and concerns about the applicability of the RSM in South Florida and inclusion of the results of pending validation studies in the model documentation.
+As application of the model in South Florida develops more fully, it is anticipated that the efficiency of the numerical-solution algorithms will become a major issue, and further development of more robust solution methods will have a heightened priority.

-The model documentation in its current form needs significant improvement in organization and content.
-Specific recommendations are made regarding the reorganization of the documentation, and suggestions are provided for additional documentation describing the model assumptions, numerical solution procedures, model calibration methods, control of numerical errors, and model-validation techniques and results.
+The model documentation in its current draft form needs significant improvement in organization and content.
+Specific recommendations are made regarding reorganization of the documentation, and suggestions are provided for additional documentation describing model assumptions, numerical solution procedures, model-calibration methods, control of numerical errors, and model-validation techniques and results.

-The District is well on its way to developing a state-of-the-art regional watermanagement model that will adequately address the needs of its clients.
-This peer-review component provides an important quality-control step in the development of the RSM, and the District is to be commended for including this formative peer-review in the RSM development cycle.
+The District is proceeding towards the development of a state-of-the-art regional watermanagement model that will adequately address the needs of its clients.
+This peer-review component provides an important quality-control step in the development of the RSM.
+The District is to be commended for including this formative peer review in the RSM development process.